eneskaankpln/network-labs-eve-ng/lab-03-VLANs-&-Inter-VLAN-Routing/README.md

-# 🖧 🔀 lab-03: VLANs & Inter-VLAN Routing
+# 🖧 🔀 Lab 03: VLANs & Inter-VLAN Routing

 This project is a network topology designed to model fundamental switching concepts, VLAN configuration, and Router-on-a-Stick (ROAS) architecture for communication between different networks.
 It has been built and tested using Cisco IOL images on EVE-NG.